AlenToma/EntityWorker.Core/README.md

 ## Issues
-This project is under development and it's not in its final state so please report any bugs or improvement you might find.
+Please report any bugs or improvement you might find.